h-4vok/ubiquity-mint-live-monitor/README.md

 # Technologies used

-We developed by PoC for Solanas where we have the most experience.
+We developed by PoC for Solana where we have the most experience.
 We used the following technologies.

 ## List of technologies

 ### Frontend

-* ReactJS
+- ReactJS
-* Material UI
+- Material UI
-* Axios
+- Axios

 ### APIs

-* Ubiquity API for Solanas
+- Ubiquity API for Solana
-* Solscan API
+- Solscan API

 ## How is technology used